 Investors can either create a new firm as a Free Zone Establishment (FZE) or a Free Zone Company (FZC) – a FZE has one shareholder, while a FZC has two or more – or simply open a branch or representative office of their current or parent company in the UAE or elsewhere.
 An FZE or FZC is a limited-liability company that operates under the rules and regulations of the Free Zone in which it is located.
 The Commercial Companies Law (CCL) of the UAE does not apply.

-We will need the following documentation and due diligence from all shareholders/directors of the proposed new company before we can start the process of Free Zone Company formation in the UAE:
+We will need the following documentation and due diligence from all shareholders/directors of the proposed new company before we can start the process of UAE Free Zone Company formation:

 - Copy of certified passport and UAE visa/entry stamp (if non-resident)